 Consider the expandability of the system.

-If you plan to expand your RV solar system in the future, make sure to carefully place and install your solar panels.
-You may also need to avoid a solar kit because they usually limit the option of expansion.
+If you plan to expand your RV solar system in the future, make sure to place and install your solar panels carefully.
+You may also need to avoid a solar kit because they usually limit the expansion option.

 The best solar panel for an RV is the one that suits your specific needs.
-With these factors in mind, you’ll be able to choose a suitable RV solar panel.
+With these factors in mind, you can choose a suitable RV solar panel.

 How Many Solar Panels Do I Need to Run an RV?

-Before you even consider installing solar panels on your RV or camper, you should figure out your everyday energy needs.
+Before even considering installing solar panels on your RV or camper, you should figure out your everyday energy needs.
 Calculating your average power consumption combined with the wattage of individual panels and solar exposure are the major factors to consider when evaluating the required number of panels.

-You can calculate your average power consumption by analyzing the amount of energy required for each device.
+You can calculate your average power consumption by analyzing the energy required for each device.
 Here is a list that will give you an idea of the wattage drawn by different appliances.